 Weather can be dubious so it is better to have Accuweather(Android | iOS) app handy before you plan to visit different places in Amritsar and to be prepared for the unpredictable weather.

 For any untoward happening with hotel bookings, Oyo Rooms (Android | iOS) are prominent in last minute booking offering discounts and other offers on room bookings.

 The Local Arcade in the Amritsar is always full of commotion.
 The local shopping places in Amritsar not only give you the local spirit but is also budget friendly.
 Apart from clothing, you can also buy the local souvenirs.

 Hall Bazaar is one of the trademark old markets in Amritsar.
 It is on the way to the Golden temple.
 There are many things you can buy.
 Patiala salwar-kameez is considered as the traditional dress for the women of Punjab.
 There are shops for Jootis which is the traditional footwear.
 There are certain shops in hall bazar that sell the famous spices of Punjab and food items in which Amritsar is specialized, like papad wadiyan.
 Shops of weaponry sell swords and daggers called Kirpan.

 Guru bazaar is for jewellery shopping.
-The main attraction you can find here is the traditional Indian jewellery which is called jadau.
-Here you can also find chess pieces which are carved out from the British time, chess pieces carved out from ivory, sandalwood are very famous here.
+The main attraction you can find here is the traditional Indian jewellery which is called Jadau.
+Here you can also find chess pieces which are carved out from the British time, chess pieces carved out from ivory, sandalwood is very famous here.

 This place is a buyers’ hub due to it being one of the most popular wholesale markets for textile and garments in Amritsar.
 This market also carves a niche as a place that is full of accessories to buy.
 You also come across stores selling ethnic wear.